-A new mom may just pine to breastfeed her baby but can’t because of different reasons.
-She may be a breast cancer survivor with double mastectomy.
+A new mom may just pine to breastfeed her baby, but can’t because of different reasons.
+She may be a breast cancer survivor with a double mastectomy.
 Perhaps, her body is fighting hard against infection in the blood.
 Probably, she is on medication that is hazardous if the baby receives it via breast milk.
 Sometimes, the breasts simply do not lactate.

 You want so deeply to feel like the Virgin Mary, but Alas!
-Your body is not permitting.
+Your body is not permitting it.
 Listen to yourself.
 Listen to your body’s natural intuition.
 It is definitely better to rely on formula milk for infants when practical reasons stop you from nursing your baby.

 Relying on formula milk is not a bad choice, and no one is blaming you for ‘not trying enough’.
-Infact, studies prove that no major differences were observed in babies who were bottle-fed than those who were breastfed.
-Read about the source here
+In fact, studies prove that no major differences were observed in babies who were bottle-fed than those who were breastfed.
+Read about the source here.

 As a result, products do come up with ingredients that can be hazardous.
-You can buy from any good brand, but make sure to verify whether the ingredient list is GMO free.
-Genetically modified products are riddles with toxins that can affect the genes negatively.
+You can buy from any good brand, but make sure to verify whether the ingredient list is GMO-free.
+Genetically modified products are riddles with toxins that can affect genes negatively.

 Handling the emotional aspect of breastfeeding inability is also vital.
 If you have a medical reason (such as HIV, herpes, TB, hepatitis, etc.), do know that it’s better that you are not nursing.
 Take care and heal.
 It is a miracle that you have a baby despite the ailment.
-Miracles happen, but it may have valid conditions.
+Miracles happen, but they may have valid conditions.
 That much is totally worth it for seeing the joy of a healthy growing baby.